Kaus1kC0des/CodSoft/Data Science/Task 3/irisproject/README.md

 python manage.py runserver
 ```

 This will start the Django development server.
-You can access the web application by navigating to `http://localhost:8000/` in your web browser.
+You can access the web application by navigating to `http://localhost:8000/` or 'http://127.0.0.1:8000/' in your web browser.